Learn what the system requirements are to run TLS 1.2 security protocol on your computer for QuickBooks Desktop 2018 and later.

-Not sure if your system is compatible with new security protocols?
-We'll tell you about the TLS 1.2 security protocol, and how it affects system requirements for QuickBooks Desktop.
+To get the best experience in QuickBooks, make sure you’re using TLS 1.2.
+We'll tell you about it and how it affects system requirements for QuickBooks Desktop.

-TLS 1.2, an internet security protocol, is quickly becoming an industry security standard.
-In order to provide greater security and stability, all connections used by QuickBooks Desktop to access Intuit services need to meet certain system requirements.
-If these requirements are not met, services that include but are not limited to the following will be impacted:
+TLS 1.2 is an internet security protocol, that’s quickly becoming an industry security standard.
+To provide greater security and stability, all connections used by QuickBooks Desktop to access Intuit services need to meet certain system requirements.
+If these are not met, it affects services that include but are not limited to the following:

 - QuickBooks Desktop activation on a new computer

 - Services that require Intuit account credentials like My apps, secure webmail, contributed reports, etc.

 If you're not sure of the following requirements, you can run the TLS 1.2 Readiness tool.
 This updates your system to become TLS 1.2 compliant provided it meets all Windows Operating System, Internet Explorer and .Net requirements listed below.